 Firmware can be upgraded by clicking the Upgrade button after browsing for the firmware, which you can download from the Linksys website.
+You can also click the Safe Upgrade button, which allows for a safer updgrade.
 Do not upgrade your firmware unless you are experiencing problems with the Router.
 For more information about upgrading firmware, refer to "Appendix C: Upgrading Firmware".